MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-guide.md

 The selection is completed when the box is filled up by your gaze.
 Using gaze is extremely helpful if your hands are occupied with tools or parts.

-In other cases in Dynamics 365 Guides, you use gaze to target an object, and then act on the target with a gesture, such as an air tap.
+In other cases in [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], you use gaze to target an object, and then act on the target with a gesture, such as an air tap.
 In either case, when you gaze, make sure to turn your whole head—not just your eyes.

 ### Gestures
 You’ll also need to use some gestures as you work with a guide.
 This section lists the most important gestures to know about.